 Pure-Python implementation of the "ast" module

-The main component is a Python parser Implementation-wise, it’s laid out as a package, with following submodules:
+Implementation-wise, it is laid out as a package, with the following submodules:

 - ast.types, with AST node types auto-generated from CPython’s ASDL description.